Mangoray/MythSpeakersObsidianSite/content/_Campaign/Sessions/Session05.md

 	- [[Echo]] and [[Iu'yuan]] 'sabotage' the mussels. making sure that both restaurants are humbled as the server of the other restaurant apologizes as well.

 2. Back at [[Terpsime]]:
-	- [[Iu'yuan]] does something in her room. part conversation is heard : and then the figure turns/vanish...apparently recalling the events of the vision.
-She was using Phantasmal Minion to speak with her mother.
+	- From[[Iu'yuan|Iu'yuan's]] room, a blue light is shimmering from under the door frame.
+Aiólos approches her room an d pushes the door slightly ajar.
+Part of a conversation is heard: and then the figure turns/vanish...apparently recalling the events of the vision.
+She was using Phantasmal Minion to speak with an image her mother.

 3. Starday, 5th of Erastus 4725 - Amphora Roll Race.  ^aw2w8v
 	- In the South Slope area of [[Bailax]] at the top of a hill, the competitors have gathered.
 Large earthenware vases filled with water are lined up at the starting area. [[Undyl]] explains the game.
 Each team will roll one Amphora per team down the hill, without breaking/losing it.
 2 people per team will steer the actual amphora, the rest will guide them, preventing any hindrances on the way.